Storyboard: Origins

 According to Christopher Finch in The Art of Walt Disney (1995), Disney credited animator Webb Smith with creating the idea of drawing scenes on separate sheets of paper and pinning them up on a bulletin board to tell a story in sequence, thus creating the first storyboard.
 According to Pete Docter and Don Peri in Directing at Disney (2024), Dick Huemer credited Ted Sears with first inventing the storyboard while he was working at Fleischer Studios, but that studio was uninterested.
 Sears then switched to working for Walt Disney Productions and introduced the storyboard to Walt Disney, who promptly understood its importance.

 Either way, it was Walt Disney who first recognized the necessity for studios to maintain a separate "story department" with specialized storyboard artists (that is, a new occupation distinct from animators), as he had realized that audiences would not watch a film unless its story gave them a reason to care about the characters.
-The second studio to switch from "story sketches" to storyboards was Walter Lantz Productions in early 1935; by 1936 Harman-Ising and Leon Schlesinger Productions also followed suit.
+The second studio to switch from "story sketches" to storyboards was Walter Lantz Productions in early 1935; by 1936, Harman-Ising and Leon Schlesinger Productions also followed suit.
 By 1937 or 1938, all American animation studios were using storyboards.

 Gone with the Wind (1939) was one of the first live-action films to be completely storyboarded.
 William Cameron Menzies, the film's production designer, was hired by producer David O. Selznick to design every shot of the film.

 Storyboarding became popular in live-action film production during the early 1940s and grew into a standard medium for the previsualization of films.
-Pace Gallery curator Annette Micheloson, writing of the exhibition Drawing into Film: Director's Drawings, considered the 1940s to 1990s to be the period in which "production design was largely characterized by the adoption of the storyboard".
+Pace Gallery curator Annette Michelson, writing of the exhibition Drawing into Film: Director's Drawings, considered the 1940s to 1990s to be the period in which "production design was largely characterized by the adoption of the storyboard".
 Storyboards are now an essential part of the creative process.